BI/rails-react-webpack-starter-kit/README.md

 The app will run on http://localhost:3000

+## Deploying to Amazon Elastic Beanstalk

+But wait, there's more: we've also included a handy .ebextensions config directory to make it easier for you to get started running your non-standard Rails+Webpack build process in Amazon Elastic Beanstalk.
+Just make sure you set RAILS_SKIP_ASSET_COMPILATION=true in your AWS EB Environment Properties, otherwise Rails will attempt to compile assets before the Webpack bundle is complete.

 ## TODO:

 1. Improve console output for Foreman (Rails process output is currently obscured)